 OAK BROOK, ILL. — Private label food manufacturer TreeHouse Foods Inc. has expanded a recall of frozen waffles distributed in the United States and Canada.

 On Oct.
-18, TreeHouse announced a recall of certain frozen waffle products because of potential contamination with Listeria monocytogenes.
+18, TreeHouse announced a recall of more than 600 frozen waffle products because of potential contamination with Listeria monocytogenes.
 The company said it discovered the issue during routine testing at its Brantford, Ont., manufacturing facility.

 The recalled products, bearing certain UPC codes and “best by/use by” dates, were distributed under various brands and packed in various formats, TreeHouse said.
 The company noted that, thus far, there have been no confirmed reports of illness linked to the recalled products.

 Then, on Oct.
 22, TreeHouse expanded the recall to cover all products made at the Brantford facility that were still within their shelf life.
-Besides the initially announced frozen waffle items, the recall now includes frozen toaster waffle, Belgian waffle and pancake products.
+Besides the initially announced frozen waffle items, the recall now includes another 200-plus frozen toaster waffle and Belgian waffle products and over 30 pancake products.

 In Canada, the recall includes products sold by Walmart Canada (Great Value brand), Loblaw Cos. (no name, President’s Choice), Metro (Selection, Irresistibles Life Smart) and Sobeys (Compliments), as well as Breakfast Best and Foodhold items.